All specialties require you to have the full MRCP(UK), or a qualifying alternative, in order to take up a post.

 The specialties participating in the PSRO-coordinated process which accept alternative training pathways: allergy, audiovestibular medicine, clinical genetics, clinical neurophysiology, dermatology, haematology, immunology, medical ophthalmology, rehabilitation medicine and sport & exercise medicine.
 Alternative examinations to the MRCP(UK) will only be accepted in tandem with the required experience and acquisition of competences for that training pathway; for example, you cannot undertake training in IMT and use the paediatric college examination for entry.

-The deadline to have completed alternative specialty examinations is the same as for the MRCP(UK) diploma, that is the first offers deadline for the round: 18 April 2024 for the first round and 22 October 2024 for second round.
+The deadline to have completed alternative specialty examinations is the same as for the MRCP(UK) diploma, that is the first offers deadline for the round.

 For information on what alternative examinations your specialty accepts, please visit that specialty's page.